heolin/funcrowd-dataset/data/ebay_items_weight/ebay_items_weight-summary.md

 # Dataset
 ## About the data
-This dataset contains information about the products available on online eCommerce platform eBay.
-Dataset contains information about the title, categories and an example image of the product, as well as weight in grams of the item.
+This dataset contains information about the weights of products available on online eCommerce platform eBay.
+It contains information about the title, categories and an example image of the product, as well as weight in grams of the item.

 ## Reference annotations
 The reference weights used in the dataset were aquired from the shipping company.
 The provided weight includes the weight of the package (e.g. a cardboard box).
 In general the difference between the original weight and the shipping weight can have MAE (mean absolute error) around ~250 grams.